PRETgroup/goFB/README.md

 Usage:
 ```
 Usage of goFB:
+  -af
+    	Automatically flatten out CFBs to save memory
   -alc
     	Enable checking algorithm language compatibility with output language.
   -i string
     	Specifies the name of the source file or directory of fbt-type files to be compiled.
   -l string
     	Specifies the output language for the program. (default "c")
   -o string
     	Specifies the name of the directory to put output files.
 If blank, uses current directory
   -t string
     	Specifies the name of the top level fbt-type file.
 If blank, no top file will be generated.
-  -af
-        Automatically flatten out CFBs to save memory
+  -ti
+    	(Experimental flag) Include the T-CREST header files in fbtypes.h
   -tuspm
-  		(Experimental flag) When building for T-CREST processor, will put FBs into _SPM memory
+    	(Experimental flag) When building for T-CREST processor, will put FBs into _SPM memory, also includes -ti
 ```

 Three example networks {BottlingPlant, Pointless, and testgoFB} can be used with the C compiler.

+There are also experimental networks for use on the multi-core T-CREST architecture.
+Using these has a more complicated setup and is not recommended for casual use at this time.